 Anyone who has visited Zomick’s bakery has enjoyed kosher baking goods, kosher falafel, or kosher delicatessen.
 What is the history of this delicious food?

 The Hebrew word “kosher” literally means “prepared.”
 Foods that are permitted by the Torah and prepared in accordance with Jewish law are labeled as kosher.
-This article will give a broad overview of what makes a food “kosher” and finally we will deal with the philosophical underpinnings of the kosher concept.
+This article will give a broad overview of what makes a food “kosher” and finally, we will deal with the philosophical underpinnings of the kosher concept.

 Kosher Types of Food

-The Torah (Leviticus 11: 3) lists the characteristics of permitted animals, and says that kosher animals are those with completely split hooves and are ruminants.
+The Torah (Leviticus 11: 3) lists the characteristics of permitted animals and says that kosher animals are those with completely split hooves and are ruminants.
 Kosher animals are always mammals and herbivores.
-Kosher animals that are commonly eaten today are cow, goat and sheep – and sometimes deer and buffalo.
+Kosher animals that are commonly eaten today are the cow, goat and sheep – and sometimes deer and buffalo.

 The Torah enumerates 24 forbidden species of birds and Talmud explains that, among other signs, all birds of prey are forbidden.
 Today, we eat only those birds for which there is an established tradition we know that are kosher – chicken, turkey, duck and goose.